julienemo/thp_next_37_38/README.md

 - Profile: can see profile or modify, sees update info right away
 - Logout: logs out and redirects to sign-in page
 - SignIn/SignUp: will redirect to profile
+- List on Home or any Profile: click on author name to see profile

 **for "ME"**
 - post: can delete own, page doesn't reload